So Quiet on the Canine Front: Plot

-As a loud orchestral rendition of music for the "Over There" chorus fills the soundtrack, the MGM lion is seen emitting three silent roars, followed by a title card listing the film's credits.
+As a loud orchestral rendition of "Over There" fills the soundtrack, the MGM lion is seen emitting three silent roars, followed by a title card listing the film's credits.

+Dog school prologue

 Scene 1: A class composed of 20 small and medium-sized dogs of various breeds, wearing jackets, shirts and stiff-necked collars, is instructed by a similarly dressed dog "professor" sporting round eyeglasses, with a 1910s bowtie cravat around the neck of his stiff shirt.
 The subject is anatomy, replete with a dog chart, focusing on "the south end of the backbone — for thereby hangs a tail".
 One of the "students", a small bulldog, is addressed as Mr. Barker and questioned regarding his disinterest as to the functions of the tail.
-His response, "please sir, because I haven't any tail", elicits derisive laughter from the dog sitting alongside him and they engage in "sez you, sez me" insults popularized by the 1926 silent hit film about World War I, What Price Glory.
+His response, "please sir, because I haven't any tail", elicits derisive laughter from the dog sitting alongside him and they engage in "sez you, sez me" insults popularized by an earlier hit film set during World War I — the 1926 silent What Price Glory.
 While the professor restores order by chastising them, "fie, fie, gentlemen! fie, fie!", a dog newspaper vendor is seen shouting out, "all extry! wuxtry! war declared!
 Airedale Republic declares war on the Kingdom of Dachshund!
 The professor immediately exhorts his students to volunteer — "it's nice outdoor work and a fine chance to meet some swell French mamas".
 The laughing dog states, "I'm crazy to go — say, how about you, slacker?"
 Barker responds, "I'm crazy, too — I'll go".
 All others also offer to enlist.